 On opening the file, the torrent site’s client prompts you for a location to save the file.
 If the download were for a single torrent file, you would be prompted to give a save location.
 In the case of a single file, you have to select that torrent file on your hard disk when prompted to provide a save location.

-Checking file uniformity by a client
+Checking file uniformity

 After saving the files, your torrent’s site client will begin hashing the files in your hard disk to verify if they are similar to the information contained in the torrent file.